Inner Metro Growth Project

 - an expanded role for the Government Architect, supported by the design review panel, to better respond to the community's need for high quality design in the rezoned areas where the Development Policy Advisory Committee is the planning authority

-Click here to view the Pre-Lodgement Case Management Service fact sheet.
+Click here to get more information and fact sheets about the Pre-Lodgement Case Management Service.

 Stamp Duty Concessions